awsdocs/amazon-ecs-developer-guide/doc_source/task_definitions.md

 Your entire application stack doesn't need to be on a single task definition, and in most cases it isn't on a single task definition\.
 Your application can span multiple task definitions\.
 You can do this by combining related containers into their own task definitions, each representing a single component\.
 For more information, see [Application architecture](application_architecture.md)\.

+After you create a task definition, you can run the task definition as a task or a service\.
++ A *task* is the instantiation of a task definition within a cluster\.
+After you create a task definition for your application within Amazon ECS, you can specify the number of tasks to run on your cluster\.
++ An Amazon ECS *service* runs and maintains your desired number of tasks simultaneously in an Amazon ECS cluster\.
+How it works is that, if any of your tasks fail or stop for any reason, the Amazon ECS service scheduler launches another instance based on your task definition\.
+It does this to replace it and thereby maintain your desired number of tasks in the service\.

 **Topics**
 + [Amazon EC2 Windows task definition considerations](windows_task_definitions.md)
 + [Application architecture](application_architecture.md)